 A Guide To Hotels In Brighton

 All sorts of accommodation options have become available, including low cost budget hostels, pet friendly bed and breakfasts just minutes from the sea front, quirky, boutique hotels like Drakes Hotel and the Hotel Una, as well as holiday let apartments and gay-friendly hotels, so there is plenty to choose from for your next stay.

 Getting to, from and around Brighton

-Trains to Brighton from London go from Victoria or London Blackfriars stations, both of which also have connections with Gatwick Airport.
+Trains to Brighton from London go from Victoria, London Bridge or London Blackfriars stations, all of which also have connections with Gatwick Airport.
 The Gatwick Express train also runs London Victoria to Gatwick Airport and on to Brighton.

 Things to do in Brighton